Bordj Bou Arréridj Province: Culture

 The Spring Festival is a traditional festival where every first Friday of March, the population of the wilaya go on a picnic.
 Families prepare foods and cakes typical of the region, with only natural ingredients: semolina, honey, butter, eggs, vegetables and dates.

-The wilaya of Bordj Bou Arreridj is a mosaic of Algerian traditions that combine the Kabyles, Setifians, Sahraouis and Chaouis, and a crossroads of all rural and urban traditions of the country which gave a culinary wealth to the area.
-Thus, the olive is celebrated on the day of spring in the mountainous areas of North and throughout Kabylie.
+The wilaya of Bordj Bou Arréridj is a mosaic of Algerian traditions that combine the Kabyles, Setifians, Sahraouis and Chaouis, and a crossroads of all rural and urban traditions of the country which gave a culinary wealth to the area.
+Thus, the olive is celebrated on the day of spring in the mountainous areas of north and throughout Kabylie.
 The south is marked by the traditions of Hodna, while the east by the traditions of Setifians.
-Chaoui culture is present in the municipalities bordering the mountainous provinces of Batna and M'sila, in the Daira of Bordj Zemmourah, some Turkish traditions remain.
+Chaoui culture is present in the municipalities bordering the mountainous provinces of Batna and M'sila, in the Daira of Bordj Zemmoura, some Turkish traditions remain.

 Agriculture

-Bordj Bou Arréridj is a preeminently agricultural province, the area of the Hautes Plaines being especially suitable for cereal cultivation.
+Bordj Bou Arréridj is a preeminently agricultural province, with the area of the Hautes Plaines being especially suitable for cereal cultivation.
 In the north, the mountainous area of the Bibans is dominated by tree crops, especially olive and fig trees; the area has many traditional oil mills.
-The southwest area is a steppe where pastoral farming is practiced extensively associated with the cultivation of cereal in fallow areas.
+The southwest area is a steppe where pastoral farming is extensively associated with the cultivation of cereal in fallow areas.

 Industry

-The wilaya of Bordj Bou Arreridj became a young industrial center.
-It is among the most dynamic wilaya of Algeria, particularly in the electronics industry and agribusiness.
-It was renamed by the Algerians: "Capital of electronics."
+The wilaya of Bordj Bou Arréridj became a young industrial center.
+It is among the most dynamic wilaya in Algeria, particularly in the electronics industry and agribusiness.
+It was renamed by the Algerians "Capital of Electronics."

-Several groups have settled national dimension as Cobra, Cristor, Star, Condor, Samsung and Nidor.
-Bordj Bou Arreridj is marked by its private contractors.
+Several groups have settled on national dimensions, such as Cobra, Cristor, Star, Condor, Samsung and Nidor.
+Bordj Bou Arréridj is marked by its private contractors.

-The Algerian government encourages the development of the High Plains (Setif - Bordj Bou Arreridj) through the deployment of several major initiatives such as: construction of infrastructure such as the East-West highway and creating areas of integrated industrial activities.
-A new industrial area was established in the commune of El Hamadia to relieve the industrial area of the city of Bordj Bou Arreridj.
+The Algerian government encourages the development of the High Plains (Setif-Bordj Bou Arréridj) through the deployment of several major initiatives, such as the construction of infrastructure such as the East-West highway and the creation of areas of integrated industrial activities.
+A new industrial area was established in the commune of El Hamadia to relieve the industrial area of the city of Bordj Bou Arréridj.